Documentary Studies Faculty Update

-The new course with instructor Tom Hart "Storytelling: Maps" has progressed through a series of differing tools enabling students to prepare public websites that both ingest map content and provide narrative and analytical content.
-Preliminary websites featured content on the largest attended Women's Marches and Lean-tos in the Adirondacks.
+The new course with instructor Tom Hart, "Storytelling: Maps," has progressed through a series of differing tools enabling students to prepare public websites that both ingest map content and provide narrative and analytical content.
+Preliminary websites featured content on the most-attended women's marches and lean-tos in the Adirondacks.

 Students in Vickie Riley's "Video Storytelling" class are in pre-production, preparing storyboards and interview questions for their documentary and narrative films.
 The documentaries cover subjects ranging from homelessness to circus arts to the language barrier international students face and overcome when coming to college.
 The narrative subjects span from a comedic approach to technology to several stories about different kinds of relationships.